wonjun/DogeFetch/README.md

 This project will create an automated dog toy that keeps a dog entertained on its own by throwing balls in the opposite direction of the dog.

 ### Project Approach
-The project will use a state machine governed by two main sensor inputs - a sensor for detecting whether a tennis ball has been inserted and a sensor for detecting the position of the dog relative to the robot.
+The project will use a state machine governed by two main sensor inputs - a sensor for detecting whether a ball has been inserted and a sensor for detecting the position of the dog relative to the robot.
 The goal will be to detect the insertion of a ball, detect the location of the dog, and throw the ball in the opposite direction of the dog.
-It would remain inert until the next tennis ball insertion.
+It would remain inert until the next ball insertion.

 ### Resources
-Our plan is to use the Arduino Uno as the processor core driving the robot’s movements.
-We will plan on using this to interface with a [Vernier Sensor Motion Detector](https://www.sparkfun.com/products/12875) that will be able to detect the movement and position of the dog.
-For detecting the insertion of the tennis ball, we plan on using a [Flexiforce Pressure Sensor](https://www.sparkfun.com/products/12875 ) to detect the weight of the inserted ball.
+We used a Raspberry Pi as the processor core driving the robot.
+We interfaced with a Microsoft Kinect to detect the position of the dog.
+For detecting the insertion of the tennis ball, we used a microswitch to detect the weight of the inserted ball.
 The launching device will be able to rotate using a [Digital Continuous Rotation Servo](https://www.sparkfun.com/products/12875 ) that will rotate to the opposite direction of the dog, at which point a switch will activate the launch of the ball.

 ### Schedule
 * October 21: Project charter due